-"Norway Digital" is the focal point for the Inspire implementation.
-The INSPIRE implementation efforts have in the recent years mainly focused on the identification, description and tagging of as-is INSPIRE datasets, and progress has been good.
+"Norway Digital" is the main mechanism for the Inspire implementation.

+The INSPIRE implementation efforts have in the recent years mainly focused on the identification, description and tagging of asis INSPIRE datasets, and progress has been good.
 These data are of high-quality and are being used in everyday digital work flows in municipalities, county administrations, national authorities and the private sector.
 Most of the data are harmonized according to national data specifications, adapted to the national legislation and everyday work in most sector activities, e.g. roads and rail management, crisis management, environmental management at all levels, land use and city planning, coastal zone management, fisheries, agriculture, defence and security.
 The Norwegian as-is data aims to follow major Inspire regulations, such as data sharing principles and accessibility of network services etc. The quality of data content has increased steadily the last years, as has the use in digital processes.
 Data and services are well documented with metadata following the INSPIRE principles.
 The Norwegian implementation may be seen as a model for integration of Inspire spatial data infrastructure into the digital economy and digital public work flows.

-Concerning harmonization requirement, saying that national data are to follow European data models (Inspire data models), progress is lower, but Norway has pr.
-1.1.2020 eleven harmonized datasets available in the INSPIRE geoportal.
+Concerning harmonization requirement according to Inspire data models, progress is lower, but Norway has pr.
+1.1.
+2021 twelve harmonized datasets available in the INSPIRE geoportal.